 Server Interview Process

-The interview process for a server position in the hospitality industry can vary depending on the specific employer and location.
-However, it generally follows a similar format.
+In the hospitality industry, the interview process for servers can be done in different ways depending on the employer and the location they are hired from.
+However, it generally follows a similar format:

 Server Interview Questions